See what's on my mind...

 Hi, there!

 For nearly a decade, I have dedicated myself to understanding the ocean's role in past, present, and projected global climate change.
-My specialty lies in reconstructing climate change prior to the instrumental era using the geochemistry of microfossils buried in marine sediments.
-Like pages in a history book, these layers of mud on the seafloor contain important lessons from Earth's past that inform our projections of the future.
-Navigate this site to see where my own work fits into this endeavor!
+My specialty lies in reconstructing climate change prior to the instrumental era using the geochemistry of microfossils buried in mud on the seafloor.
+Like pages in a history book, these layers of sediment contain important lessons from Earth's past that inform our projections of the future.
+Navigate this site to see my own contributions to this endeavor!

 Updates...